 1. Apple with Greek Yogurt

 An apple a day is good for everyone, including being a great healthy pregnancy snack for pregnant women.
 Apples are a great source of both insoluble fiber, which fights constipation, and soluble fiber, which can help lower cholesterol.1,2 All that fiber also keeps you full.
 Add in a protein-rich Greek yogurt for an even more satisfying snack.
 You might want to consider organic apples since the regular ones tend to have lots of pesticide residue on the skin.3

 - 2 tbsps Hemp Seeds

 - 1/4 tsp Cinnamon

 - 1 Apple (sliced)

-When you just need something to munch on without a lot of calories, try a cup of grape tomatoes.
-You can snack on an entire cup for less than 50 calories — a lot less than a handful of potato chips.
-Packed with vitamin C, tomatoes also deliver a big dose of lycopene, an antioxidant associated with lower rates of cancer and heart disease.
-Plus tomatoes contain a fair amount of fiber, some vitamin A, and even a little folate.
+Try a cup of grape tomatoes when you need a healthy pregnancy snack to munch on without many calories.
+You can snack on an entire cup for less than 50 calories — much less than a handful of potato chips.
+Packed with vitamin C, tomatoes also deliver a big dose of lycopene, an antioxidant associated with lower cancer and heart disease rates.4 Plus, tomatoes contain a fair amount of fiber, some vitamin A, and even a little folate.5

-When you crave something crunchy with a hint of sweetness, these homemade fries will do the trick.
-They’re coated in a little cinnamon and sugar instead of salt, and then baked, which makes them much lower in sodium and fat than regular potato chips.
-Plus you’ll reap the many health benefits of sweet potatoes, including fiber, potassium, and vitamins A, C, and B6.
-Here’s how I make mine . . .
+These homemade fries will do the trick when you crave something crunchy with a hint of sweetness.
+They’re coated in a bit of cinnamon and sugar instead of salt and then baked, which makes them much lower in sodium and fat than regular potato chips.
+Plus, you’ll reap the many health benefits of sweet potatoes, including fiber, potassium, and vitamins A, C, and B6.6 Here’s how I make mine . . .